clecap/parsifal/README.md

 <b>Parsifal</b> is an extension for MediaWiki for rendering mathematical text fragments using LaTeX.
 It lives on https://github.com/clecap/Parsifal

+It currently is used as part of clecap/dante-wiki and probably will not work without it.
+Main development line is dante-wiki.

 <details>
 <summary><b>Unique Features</b> of Parsifal</summary>